LavamasterYT/arch-tutorial/install.md

 ```
 [iwd]# station <device> connect <SSID>
 ```
-Finally, just exit by typing this:
+Finally, just exit by running:
 ```
 [iwd]# exit
 ```
-#### Setting up DHCP
+#### Setting up DHCP <a name='dhcp'></a>
 Now just because you are connected to the network doesn't mean it will work.
 You have to set up DHCP in order to access the outside network.
 This is required for both ethernet and WiFi.
 We are going to be using a tool called `dhclient` to accomplish this.
-If you are in the live USB, it should be installed.
-If not, install it to your system from the live USB.

 Simply just run this command and wait for it to finish:
 ```
-sudo dhclient -v
+$ dhclient -v
 ```

-### Testing the connection
+### Testing the connection <a name='test'></a>
-You can test if your internet is set up correctly by running
+You can test if your internet is set up correctly by pinging a server:
 ```
-ping 1.1.1.1
+$ ping 1.1.1.1
 ```
-## Partitioning
+## Partitioning <a name='partitioning'></a>
-Setting up partitions is hard but easy if you understand.
+Setting up partitions can be tedious, so I will try to explain it the best I can.

 First, list your disks using this command:
 ```
-$ sudo fdisk -l | grep  "Disk /dev/"
+$ fdisk -l | grep  "Disk /dev/"
 ```
-> If you are logged in as root, you can omit sudo for any of the commands that use sudo

 This will list your disks and their respective "paths".
 This is an example output: